 OK, here goes.
-I’m going to use the Pomodoro Technique to research, write, edit and upload this Weekly Surgery blog.
+I’m going to use the time management Pomodoro Technique to research, write, edit and upload this Weekly Surgery blog.
+Will it make me focussed and productive?
 I’ll see you on the other side…

 (1hr and 20 minutes later)